msaponja/Manual/README.md

 [24]: <https://techlog360.com/a-z-kali-linux-commands/>

-Using the PHP pfSense Shells [[49]]
+Using the PHP pfSense Shells
 ---------------------------------

-Using the PHP pfSense shell allows configuration of the config.xml file directly without needing to use the webConfigurator.
+Using the PHP pfSense shell allows configuration of the config.xml file directly without needing to use the webConfigurator.[[49]]

 ### Options
 ![ii.png](https://www.dropbox.com/s/3mhvnw8v1eiql99/ii.png?dl=0&raw=1)